-Deguelin-($C{23}H{22}O_6$).
+Deguelin- $(C{23}H{22}O_6)$.
 When derris or cube roots are extracted with a suitable organic solvent, and the resulting extract concentrated, most of the rotenone crystallizes out readily.
-The uncrystallizable residue remaining after the removal of the rotenone was found to be highly toxic to goldfish.33 This residue contains
+The uncrystallizable residue remaining after the removal of the rotenone

-The compound deguelin was first isolated in 1931 by Clark34 as a pale green substance, crystallizing in rodlike plates, and having a melting point of 171° C. Its formula is:
+The compound deguelin was first isolated in 1931 by Clark 35 as a pale green substance, crystallizing in rodlike plates, and having a melting point of 171° C. Its formula is: